Best Wireless Gaming Headsets 2025: Bluetooth, Budget, and More

 Reasons to avoid

 The Razer Barracuda Pro Wireless looks more like a lifestyle headset from Sony or Bose than it does a gaming peripheral from Razer.
-Featuring a surprisingly understated — for Razer — all-black design, built-in beamforming mics, and a sturdy travel case, the Barracuda Pro Wireless is a good option for anyone who wants a headset that can pull double-duty.
+Featuring a surprisingly understated (for Razer) all-black design, built-in beamforming mics, and a sturdy travel case, the Barracuda Pro Wireless is a good option for anyone who wants a headset that can pull double-duty.

-The Barracuda Pro Wireless is comfortable and lightweight, with a minimal all-plastic design.
+The headset is comfortable and lightweight, with a minimal all-plastic design.
 It has Razer's custom 50mm dynamic drivers, which have a frequency response range of 20 - 20,000 Hz, and a pair of integrated beamforming noise-canceling mics in the earcups.
 They're not the best mics we've ever seen in a headset, but they do a good enough job of picking up your voice and keeping background noise low — they should be fine for most gamers.
 (And they're significantly better than the Audeze Maxwell's built-in beamforming mics, which are basically just a courtesy and nothing else.)

 On the lifestyle side, the Barracuda Pro Wireless has three levels of active noise cancellation (a somewhat rare feature in gaming headsets to begin with), and it gets up to 40 hours of battery life — decent, but not particularly impressive.
 It offers both 2.4GHz wireless and Bluetooth connectivity, but does not mix audio from multiple sources (like the Arctis Nova Pro and Virtuoso RGB Wireless XT do), so you'll need to switch between sources using a dedicated "SmartSwitch" button on the right earcup.